 As you break the news that you want to elope, make sure you’re sharing from your heart the reasons you want to skip a big wedding.
 Tell them why a traditional wedding with lots of guests isn’t the right fit for you and explain what about eloping is.
 It might not make sense to your family, but if they hear how excited you are and that you’re sure it’s the right thing for you, they may accept it more easily.

 Explain that it’s not about exclusion

 Your reasons for eloping are likely less about excluding people, and more about just focusing on you and your partner.
 It’s okay to want the biggest day in your lives to be just the two of you.
 Remind your family that you love them, and that they are still so important to you even though they won’t be there to witness your marriage.

 Offer to involve them in other ways

-Your family will probably greatly appreciate any effort you make to include them in aspects of your intimate wedding.
+Your family will probably greatly appreciate any effort you make to include them in aspects of your private elopement.
 You can include them in a gathering after the wedding, in planning before, or even include them in your ceremony from afar through letter reading or a video call.
 I’ll be talking about some more specific ideas in a future blog post!

 Stand your ground

 Sometimes family just doesn’t understand why you would want to elope.
-They may beg you to or try to guilt you into having a big wedding that you don’t want.
-But please stand your ground and do what’s best for you and your fiance.
+They may beg you or try to guilt you into having a big wedding that you don’t want.
+But please stand your ground and do what you feel is best for you and your fiance.
 If you give in and go for a traditional wedding, you probably will regret it for years to come, and you’ll probably clash with family members throughout the planning process.
 And you certainly don’t want any resentment or disappointment towards your family or when you think back about your wedding.
-Remember the marriage is more important than the wedding.
+Remember the marriage is more important than the wedding!